fractalate/simulation-heat-equation-1d/README.md

 ### Finite Difference, Backward

 In this method, approximations for the two differential terms are obtained and combined to produce an equation relating one approximate value in the previous step to a linear combination of three approximate values in the next step.
-This is often expressed as a linear transformation
+This is often expressed as a matrix equation

 $$
 \begin{align*}